Employees with Children Impacted by School Closure or Child Care Unavailability:

 The Families First Coronavirus Response Act (FFCRA) requires certain employers to provide employees with paid sick leave or expanded family and medical leave for specified reasons related to COVID-19.
 Below are some informational links about eligible employees and benefits available:

-If you intend to use FFCRA paid sick leave or expanded family and medical leave you must provide your employer notice and supporting documentation.
-Please contact the District Office for instructions.
+If you intend to use FFCRA paid sick leave or expanded family and medical leave you must provide your employer notice and supporting documentation by submitting a completed Families First Coronavirus Response Act Leave Request Form.

 Washington Paid Family and Medical Leave (PFML)